 Is There Job Demand for Electronics Engineering Technicians?

-In 2016, there was an estimated number of 137,000 jobs in the United States for Electronics Engineering Technician.
+In the United States, there were 137,000 jobs for Electronics Engineering Technician in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electronics Engineering Technician by 2026.
 There will be an estimated 12,000 positions for Electronics Engineering Technician per year.